mohammad-fouladgar/laravel-mobile-verification/README.md

 //...
 ```

-At this point, a notification message has been sent to user and you've done half of the job!
+At this point, a notification message has been sent to user automatically, and you've done half of the job!

 ## Routing